pyauth/python-pkcs11/README.rst

 ..
 [2] Digesting keys is not supported.
 ..
 [3] Untested: requires support in device.
 ..
 [4] Default mechanism not supported, must specify a mechanism.
 ..
-[5] Partial support: mechanisms missing
+[5] From existing domain parameters.
 ..
 [6] Local domain parameters only.
 ..
 [7] Generates security warnings about the derived key.